नेपाली पात्रो > International Days > World Pi Day

 On this day various celebrations occur worldwide with several activities to mark Pi day.
 Universities, Schools, Campuses, Museums, and Science Centres mark today, i.e. Pi Day with numerous programs as the day’s celebration.
 Various programs along with mathematical educational programs, music competitions, or simply a concert, are some celebrations on the occasion of ㄫ day.

 Memorization challenges of the ㄫ/pi’s value, walking through a circle while enjoying a slice of delicious pie are other aspects of the celebration in some places or countries.

-This day as part of the Pi day celebration numerical fun is accompanied by delicious food items like a pizza pie, fruit pie, chocolate pie, and so on.
-As celebration occurs worldwide, some even organize activity like people reciting Pi or memorizing its value, etc to name a few.
+This day as part of the Pi day celebration numerical fun is accompanied by delicious food items like pizza pie, fruit pie, chocolate pie, and so on.
+As celebration occurs worldwide, some even organize activities like people reciting Pi or memorizing its value, etc to name a few.